 Editing and proofreading software can fix typos, check grammar, and improve your readability.
 Premium editing software even checks for clichés and passive voice.

-Here are the 4 best book editing softwares that any writer would benefit from:
+Here are the 4 best book editing softwares that any book writer would benefit from:

 - ProWritingAid ($40/year or $140/lifetime) checks not only your spelling and grammar, but checks for readability, filler words, and clichés.
 It works with Scrivener, Google Docs, and MS Word.
 Check out my full review of ProWritingAid.